mrtonnet/topics_in/web_articles/ear-auditory_system.md

 ### Middle ear
 * Sound waves travel through the auditory canal and hit the tympanic membrane or eardrum.
-* The tympanic membrane vibrates in accordance to the sound waves.
+* The tympanic membrane amplifies the vibrations of the sound waves.
   * The tympanic cavity (air-filled hole) and a series of delicate bones convert the lower-pressure vibrations into higher-pressure ones.

 ### Inner ear
+* Chchlea transfers pressure waves into nerve impulses.
 * Chchlea means `snail shell or spiral` in Ancient Greek.

 ## References/Sources